 In late 2019, the St. Mary’s Church Cemetery Committee developed plans to install new fence along the north, south and east sides.
 The old chain-link fence along the north and south sides was removed.
 On the south side, the fence was moved inward on unused space in the cemetery to accommodate a sidewalk and angular parking.
 The historic west entry gate was not changed.
 To make the cemetery more accessible, four walk-thru gates were installed in the south fence.
 A double entry gate and walk-thru gate was installed to the east of the concession building to align with a new main drive across the cemetery.
 A double entry gate was also installed on the north side febce.
 The fence and gates are powder-coated, commercial-grade aluminum; individual fence panels are removable.
 The Directory Board was also upgraded.
 Work began about March 1, 2020.

 Having served for four years, Arlyn Holthaus and Richard Sudbeck retired from the Committee.
 Father Regie has appointed Wayne Schmitz and Jerry Osterhaus to the Committee.
 Other members are Mike Scott, Jerry Uphaus, Chris Engelken and Elmer Ronnebaum.

 Memorial Trees are also being planted along the south side of the cemetery.
-Please consider using the form and place in an envelope and place it in a Sunday collection or mail to St. Mary’s Church, 9018 Main, St. Benedict, Kansas 66538.
-Payments should be made to St. Mary’s Church Cemetery.
+Donatons for other improvements and maintenance of the cemetery should be addressed to: St. Mary’s Church, 9018 Main, St. Benedict, Kansas 66538.
+Payments should be made payable to St. Mary’s Church Cemetery.